-At this point, the author seems to start with a noble attitude for the well-being of all mankind, taking "human happiness" as a yardstick for judging right and wrong, and presupposes that the ancient Homo sapiens is to pursue "personal happiness" as the goal and move step by step.
-The quagmire of "personal unhappiness".
+At this point, the author seems to start with a noble attitude for the well-being of all mankind, taking "human happiness" as a yardstick for judging right and wrong.
 Only in this way can it be called a scam-the victim wants result A, the scammer (scam) promises to give result A, but the final result is non-A.

 But the fact is that in the past two hundred years, before the awakening of humanism-even, even now the vast majority of humans pursued reproductive fanaticism, and no matter how hard or tired they are, they must spread their genes because they don't.

 There is no such thing as a scam.
-What is even more boring is that historical research has always emphasized not to judge ancient people based on modern human standards, but based on the moral values of the society at that time.
+What is even more boring is that historical research has always emphasized not judging ancient people based on modern human standards, but based on the moral values of the society at that time.

 10. The Power to Compete

 As the title says, Bill Gates recommended the book in his blog.
 This book is a collection of conversations between Rakuten's founder Hiroshi Mikitani and his economist father Ryoichi Mikitani.